BME-MIT-IET/iet-hf-2022-jay/doc/UI Tests.md

 ## **Used tools**

 There are several tools available for UI testing like Appium or Selenium but the recommended one for Android applications is **_Espresso_**.
-Besides, there's a plugin called **_Espresso Test Recorder_** which makes generating Espresso UI tests possible by interactig with the UI.
+Besides, there's an Android Studio plugin called **_Espresso Test Recorder_** which makes generating Espresso UI tests possible by interactig with the UI.
 This way, we don't need to manually write long and complex UI tests, instead, the plugin generates them for us.
 Of course, we can edit these test scenarios if necessary to customize our tests.

 ## **Tests**